wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <strong>Fail-over tests</strong> measure whether fault tolerance can really occur.
 Testing that deliberately downs a server to measure the speed of recovery is called
 <strong>"resilency testing"</strong>.<a href="#Tasks">*</a>

+<a target="_blank" href="https://wilsonmar.github.io/cloudformation">CloudFormation</> templates automate the creation of various components around the creation of a cluster of EC2 servers.
+An alternative are <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform</a> specifications which are multi-vendor (Azure, Google, etc. as well as Amazon).

 ## Monitoring